Global Playboy

 • Child prostitution is NEVER OK.
 If you suspect child prostitution is happening, report it to local law enforcement.

-We’ve also looked before at countries that offer a fun playboy lifestyle option.
+Oh and if you’re interested, we’ve also looked before at countries that offer a fun playboy lifestyle option.

 Have fun out there and stay safe!